 - 1. All systems and equipment shall comply with applicable building and mechanical codes, LAWA criteria, and the scope of project work. - 2.
 Provide design, engineering, permits, installation, start-up, testing, adjusting, balancing, and commissioning of complete HVAC, plumbing and fire protection systems.
 The Contractor shall review all the documents and comply with the requirements. - 3.
 Address the presence of hazardous materials.
-There is a high probability that portions of the existing HVAC systems, piping, insulation and the like may contain lead based-paint, asbestos containing materials (ACM's) and/or other materials classified as toxic or hazardous by LAWA or Federal regulations.
-The Contractor, and the Contractor's designer, must consider the impact of hazardous materials on this project. - 4.
-Designs shall utilize systems and products that are/have: - Long-life, industrial quality. - b.
+There is a high probability that portions of the existing HVAC systems, piping, insulation and the like may contain lead based-paint, asbestos containing materials (ACMs) and/or other materials classified as toxic or hazardous by LAWA, State or Federal regulations.
+The Contractor, and the Contractor's designer, must include the impact and abatement of hazardous materials on this project. - 4.
+Designs shall utilize systems and products that are/have: - a.
+Long-life, industrial quality. - b.
 Readily-available products and components with service support available. - c.
 Maintainable arrangements with multiple units. - d.
 Readily available spare parts and materials that incorporate multiple equipment elements in key systems that can be provided for reduced capacity operation when portions are down for maintenance or failure. - 5.
 The Design Consultant/Contractor shall perform a quality control review of all documents for completeness, constructability and coordination with all building trades. - 6.
-Large Equipment Installation Sequencing: In conjunction with other design disciplines, provide the necessary scheduling, sequencing, movement and positioning of large equipment into the building during construction, including provisions for temporary removal/replacement of existing building components. - 7.
-Special and LAWA-Furnished Equipment: Special types of equipment, including LAWA-furnished and contractor-installed materials, shall be coordinated for correct rough-in and attachment requirements. - 8.
-Interferences: AC units, valves, fans, piping, ducts, pumps and other equipment shall be reviewed for interferences that would prevent proper installation.
-Coordinate with LAWA Planning & Development Group (PDG) and Facilities & Technical Services Division Management (FTSD Management). - 9.
-Clearances: AC units, valves, fans, piping, pumps and other equipment shall have a minimum of 30" clearance on all sides, including above and below.
-Deviation from the code-mandated minimum 30" clearance and factory recommendations, whichever is greater, is not acceptable, unless an approved Exemption Request Form is obtained from LAWA PDG and FTSD Management.
-Clearance shall be demonstrated graphically in the drawings. - 10.
-Maintenance Access: Maintenance Access is defined as the unobstructed space required for maintenance personnel to get to the equipment with the necessary tools and perform routine maintenance and repair of equipment.
-Maintenance Access may be provided from the floor, equipment platform, catwalk, maintenance lift, ladder, etc., depending on the specific location.
-AC units, valves, fans, piping, pumps and other equipment shall be coordinated with building construction to provide a minimum 30"x30" access door for maintenance and repair, unless an approved Exemption Request Form is obtained from LAWA PDG and FTSD Management.
-Equipment, piping and ducts shall be coordinated with other engineering disciplines.
-Accessibility for maintenance and repair shall be demonstrated graphically in the drawings.
+Large Equipment Installation Sequencing: - a.
+In conjunction with other design disciplines, provide the necessary scheduling, sequencing, movement and positioning of large equipment into the building during construction, including provisions for temporary removal/replacement of existing building components. - 7.
+Equipment Protection and System Protection: - a.
+Project specifications shall clearly indicate that all equipment and systems intended for a project shall be properly protected from damage, corrosion and weather during shipment, in-transit storage, job-site storage, field/shop prep, installation and checkout until the work is accepted by LAWA.
+Ends of piping, valves and fittings shall be protected from abuse and the entry of moisture.